NASA-AMMOS/aerie-ui/docs/DEVELOPER.md

   ./gradlew clean
   ```

+  You should stop and clean the Aerie services after each use (e.g. at the end of the day), or right after pulling down the latest changes.

 ## Code Editor

 The recommended editor for developing aerie-ui is [VS Code](https://code.visualstudio.com/) with the following settings and extensions.
 You can easily use another editor of your choice as long as you can replicate the code formatting settings.